 Every local authority must establish a permanent body, called a Standing Advisory Council for Religious Education (SACRE).
-Its role is to advise the local authority on matters concerned with the provision of RE and collective worship; and an occasional body which must be convened to produce and recommend an agreed syllabus for RE, called an agreed syllabus conference.
+Its role is to advise the local authority on matters concerned with the provision of religious education (RE) and collective worship.
+It also stands as an occasional body called the Agreed Syllabus Conference, which is brought together to produce an agreed syllabus for RE.

 What is the function of a SACRE?

-A SACRE's main function is to advise the authority upon such matters connected with religious worship in county schools and the religious education to be given in accordance with an agreed syllabus as the authority may refer to the council or as the council may see fit.
+A SACRE's main function is to advise the authority on matters connected with religious worship and education in county schools.
+Its role is to ensure the education is given in accordance with an agreed syllabus.

 - it can require the local authority to review its current agreed syllabus; and

 The broad role of a SACRE is to support the effective provision of RE and collective worship in schools.
 The local authority works with SACRE to review the existing provision for RE and consider with the SACRE whether any changes need to be made in the agreed syllabus or in the support offered to schools.
 Similarly, it works with SACRE to monitor the provision of daily collective worship and to consider with it any action which might be taken to improve such provision.